Saul Goodman: Season 5

-Nacho and Lalo Salamanca involve Jimmy in the Salamanca drug business when they hire him to gain Domingo Molina's release from jail by having him pose as a confidential informant for DEA Agent Hank Schrader.
+Nacho and Lalo Salamanca involve Jimmy in the Salamanca drug business when they hire him to gain Domingo "Krazy-8" Molina's release from jail by having him pose as a confidential informant for DEA Agent Hank Schrader.
 Jimmy later represents Lalo when he is arrested for murder.
 Gus Fring wants Lalo released, so Mike provides information that enables Jimmy to persuade a judge to grant bail of $7 million cash.
 Jimmy agrees to accept $100,000 in exchange for transporting the money from a remote desert site.
 He picks up the cash from Leonel and Marco Salamanca (the Cousins), but on his return trip is attacked by several gunmen sent by Juan Bolsa.
 Mike was tracking Jimmy for Gus and kills all but one attacker.
 Jimmy's car breaks down, forcing them to hide the car from the remaining attacker and trek cross-country with the money.
 They walk for two days and work together to kill the remaining gunman.
 While walking, they come across a water trough and stop to relax.
 Jimmy asks Mike what he would do if he had a time machine and 1 million dollars.
 Mike initially says he would go back to the day his son, Matty, died but changes his answer to the day he took his first bribe.
 When Mike asks Jimmy the same thing, Jimmy dishonestly tells Mike he would invest in Berkshire Hathaway and become a billionaire.
 Mike questions if Jimmy would change anything but Jimmy deflects the question.
-Eventually Jimmy's phone gets a signal and he calls Kim to tell her that he is ok before he calls for help.
-Tyrus and Victor arrive to pick Mike and Jimmy up and on the ride back Mike tells Jimmy he must come up with a believable story for Lalo.
+Eventually Jimmy's phone gets a signal and he calls Kim to tell her that he is okay before he calls for help.
+Tyrus Kitt and Victor arrive to pick Mike and Jimmy up and on the ride back Mike tells Jimmy he must come up with a believable story for Lalo.
 The events leave Jimmy suffering from post-traumatic stress.